What's Trending in Valentine Nails for 2026

 Designs for Short Nails

-Short nails deserve just as much valentine love, and honestly?
-Some designs work BETTER on shorter lengths because they're more wearable for daily activities.
+Short nails deserve just as much valentine love, and some designs work better on shorter lengths because they're more wearable for daily activities.

 Simple heart accent nails are classic for a reason.
 Paint all nails in a solid pink or red, then add a single small heart to the ring finger of each hand.
 Use a dotting tool to create perfect heart shapes—two dots side by side, then drag downward to form the point.
 This technique takes 30 seconds and looks professionally done.